-So here we give you the best that Honolulu has to offer during Christmas time:
+Here we give you the best that Honolulu has to offer during Christmas time:

 1. Attend the Rumfire Night Circus

 2. Visit the Craft and Gift Fair

 You can go on a Christmas shopping spree in this fair which usually goes on from December 18 to December 20.
 This extensive and diverse craft fair takes place at the Neal S Blaidell Craft Center.
 Here you will be offered the best from all over Hawaii.
 This is presented and sold in the form of several local crafts ranging from chocolates to handbags.
-The main items that are popular among tourists are jewellery, clothing and woodcrafts.
+The main items that are popular among tourists are jewelry, clothing, and woodcrafts.
 All of this is made by local craftsmen in Honolulu itself.
-You can buy some classic Hawaii souvenirs too along with the Christmassy stuff.
+You can buy some classic Hawaii souvenirs too along with the Christmass-y stuff.

 3. Explore the Polynesian Cultural Center

 4. Dig into the buffet at Turtle Bay

 Hawaii is also a land of diverse tastes and flavours, ideal for a culinary journey.
 So, to have a hearty warm meal on Christmas day, head out to Turtle Bay.
 This place offers a massive buffet of dishes on December 25, and several locals and tourists fill up their bellies here.
 You get a cuisine adorned with soups, oysters, salad, prime rib, suckling pig, Eggnog, Crème Brulee, pumpkin crunch cake and several other delicacies.
-The cost for each individual pass for the buffet costs for 69 USD.
-However, the sumptuous meal is worth all that money.

 5. Visit the Aloha Tower on New Year’s Eve

 The Christmas season has a stunning finale on December 31.
 In Honolulu, the best place to be on this final day of the year is the Aloha Tower.
 The Tower hosts a massive New Year Eve's party every year.
 Initially, you can enjoy and tap your feet to the tunes of some of the best live bands that Hawaii has to offer.
 Other attractions include mechanical bulls, the typical fire dancers and favorite food trucks where you can grab a quick snack.
 The tower also gives you a magnificent view of the bright firework show that marks the coming of the New Year.

 So, there you have it.
 The island of Hawaii with its city Honolulu is bound to give you the unique Christmas experience.
 You will have a perfect blend of indigenous Hawaiian and Polynesian cultures as well as typical American influence.
-So, take a photograph with the Santa Claus, sail on the Polynesian Center waves, have a great meal at Turtle Bay, have a great end to the trip feasting your eyes on the fireworks at night, and you are all set to have a memorable Christmas at Honolulu!
+So, take a photograph with the Santa Claus, sail on the Polynesian Center waves, have a great meal at Turtle Bay, have a great end to the trip feasting your eyes on the fireworks at night, and you are all set to have memorable Christmas celebrations in Honolulu!